Detroit 9000: Filming

 Actor Alex Rocco was cast as a result of director Arthur Marks' positive experience working with him on their 1972 film Bonnie's Kids.

-Unlike many films set in Detroit (such as RoboCop and Bird on a Wire), Detroit 9000 was shot on location in downtown Detroit and close-in neighborhoods.
+Unlike many films set in Detroit (such as RoboCop and Bird on a Wire), Detroit 9000 was mostly shot on location in downtown Detroit and close-in neighborhoods.
 A number of now demolished landmark buildings can be seen including the J.L.
-Hudson Company, and the Fort Street Terminal train station.
+Hudson Company, and Fort Street Union Depot.
 Fort Street Station was already closed when filming was taking place and the approach tracks to the station were used for a chase scene.
 The now restored Book Cadillac Hotel was used in the reception scenes, including the hotel's famed crystal ballroom.
 Although the hotel closed in 1983 and sat dormant for over 20 years, it was restored and reopened by the Westin Hotel group in 2009.
 Although Detroit suffered from race rioting in July 1967, and the riots are referred to in the movie, the film avoided showing areas that still showed signs of heavy damage from the rioting.

 The final shootout takes place in historic Elmwood Cemetery.
 Sacred Heart Seminary stands in for the "Longview Sanitarium", where Bassett goes to visit his institutionalized wife.
 The hospital is Detroit Memorial Hospital on St. Antoine St. (The building was torn down in 1987.)
 Detroit Police headquarters at 1300 Beaubien Street (Re-located to the new Detroit Public Safety Headquarters building with the Detroit Fire Department on 1301 Third Street in 2013) is also shown.

 A number of local Detroit celebrities appeared in the film, such as disc jockey Dick Purtan, who plays the police detective who converses with Alex Rocco's character just prior to his boarding a police helicopter.
 Then-Detroit Police Chief John Nichols played himself in the TV station scene, and Detroit radio personality Martha Jean "The Queen" Steinberg played the host.
 The Soul Train dancer Pat Davis also made a cameo in the film.

 The title is a reference to the Detroit Police radio code "9000", which means "officer down".